Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 The recommended tool for that is FFmpeg.
 You can find Windows builds and Linux packages on [FFmpeg's official site][ffmpeg].
+It doesn't need to be installed—you can just extract it somewhere.
+But, since it is useful for many different tasks, adding it to the system PATH is recommeded.

 When working with WEB and TV sources, you will most likely have only lossy audio available.